-The Climate100 project will integrate massive climate datasets, emerging 100 Gbps networks, and state-of-the-art data transport and management technologies to enable realistic at-scale experimentation with climate data management, transport, and analysis and visualization in a 100 Gbps, 100 Petabyte world.
-The result of the Climate100 project will improve the understanding and use of network technologies and transition the climate community to a 100 Gbps network for production and research.
+The Climate100 project would integrate massive climate datasets, emerging 100 Gbps networks, and state-of-the-art data transport and management technologies to enable realistic at-scale experimentation with climate data management, transport, and analysis and visualization in a 100 Gbps, 100 Petabyte world.
+The result of the Climate100 project would improve the understanding and use of network technologies and transition the climate community to a 100 Gbps network for production and research.

-This document gives a brief overview on the technical progress in Climate100 project for the period of Year One from October 1, 2009 to September 30, 2010.
+This document gives a brief overview on the technical progress in Climate100 project for the project period from October 1, 2009 to March 31, 2011, and completes the final ARRA report for Climate100 project.